 Requirements for Medical Schools and Other Health Professional Schools and Your Undergraduate Program

-The basic requirements are four years of basic sciences which include laboratories (Vassar course number in parentheses): two years of chemistry, general and organic (108, 109 or 125 followed by a 200 level course (with consultation); 244, 245); one year of physics (113, 114); one year of biology (At Vassar, the sequence of courses may include Biology 105, 106 and a 200 level course).
+The basic requirements are four years of basic sciences which include laboratories (Vassar course number in parentheses): two years of chemistry, general and organic with lab (Chem 125, 244, 245 and biochem 272; Chem 121 does not have a lab and if elected needs to be followed by the full sequence); one year of physics (111,112 OR 113,114); one year of biology (Biol 107, Biol 108 and one 200 level biology course).
 A year of mathematics, usually calculus and/or statistics, as well as a year of English is strongly recommended and sometimes required.
-For some medical schools an additional course or courses in biology and chemistry may be required, including biochemistry.
+For some medical schools an additional course or courses in biology and chemistry may be required.

 If your potential major is in chemistry, physics, or biology, consult The Freshman Handbook and note a number of different sequences are possible for completing the basic requirements.
 At Vassar, it will also be simpler if you elect at least one semester of English as a freshman.

 For those not planning a natural science major, it is still helpful to complete the basic science requirements as early as possible in your college career.
 Completion of these is necessary before you take the special aptitude test (medical, dental, veterinary, etc.) that is another requirement for admission to these professional schools.

 No matter what your potential major may be, if you do not feel confident about your science preparation, do not overload with science courses early in your college career.
 For those who are confident, there is nothing wrong with beginning more than one science course simultaneously.